Stochastic maximum principle for problems with delay with general dependence on the past: The controlled problem and the stochastic maximum principle

 \section{The controlled problem and the stochastic maximum principle}

 Let us consider the following controlled state equation in $\R^n$

 where $W$ in this section, for simplicity of notation, will be supposed to be a real standard Brownian motion, and $x_{t}$ and $u_{t}$ denote the past trajectories from time $t-d$ up to time $t$.
-Moreover $\bar x$ and $ \eta$ are the initial paths of the state and the control respectively and we assume $\eta$ to be deterministic such that $\int_{-d}^0 \eta ^2 (t) \, dt < +\infty$.

-We denote by $U_{\text{ad}}$ the space of admissible controls, which is a non empty convex subset of $\R^k$.
-By admissible control we mean an $\Fcal_t$-progressively measurable process with values in $U$ such that
+Moreover $\bar x$ and $ \eta$ are the initial paths of the state and of the control respectively, and we assume $\eta$ to be deterministic and such that $\int_{-d}^0 \eta ^2 (t) \, dt < +\infty$.
+By admissible control we mean an $\Fcal_t$-progressively measurable process with values in a convex set $U\subset\R^k$.